FirelightWP/easy-fancybox/readme.txt

 Visit [FancyBox](http://fancybox.net/) for more information and examples.

+For **advanced options** and **priority support**, there is a **[Pro extension](https://premium.status301.net/downloads/easy-fancybox-pro/)** available.

+**PRO FEATURES**

+- Light box overlay with spotlight effect
+- More styling options: rounded corners, inline content background and text colors
+- More automatic popup options: popup triggered by URL hash, first media link by media type
+- Automatic popup only on first visit
+- Pass dedicated light box setting per media link via link class (Metadata)
+- More elastic (easing) popup effects on open and close
+- Show/hide image title on mouse hover
+- Gallery autorotation (slideshow)
+- Fine-tune media link and gallery autodetection to match your theme source markup to allow galleries per post for example

 = Contribute =

 If you're happy with this plugin as it is, please consider writing a quick [rating](https://wordpress.org/support/plugin/easy-fancybox/reviews/#new-post) or helping other users out on the [support forum](https://wordpress.org/support/plugin/easy-fancybox).

-If you wish to help build this plugin, you're very welcome to [translate Easy FancyBox into your language](https://translate.wordpress.org/projects/wp-plugins/easy-fancybox/) or contribute code on [Github](https://github.com/RavanH/easy-fancybox/).
+If you wish to help build this plugin, you're very welcome to [translate Easy FancyBox into your language](https://translate.wordpress.org/projects/wp-plugins/easy-fancybox/) or contribute bug reports, feature suggestions and/or code on [Github](https://github.com/RavanH/easy-fancybox/).

 == Installation ==